jessepav/lacygoill-wiki-backup/bug/vim.md

 I'm not sure this is a bug, because `:h type-casting` only mentions compiled code.
 Still, it would be more consistent if it also worked at the script level.
 Although, would it make sense?

+## cannot use ":breakadd func" with a `:def` function

+Maybe it can't work with a compiled function.
+If so, it should be documented at `:h vim9-differences`.

+    $ vim -Nu NONE -S <(cat <<'EOF' vim9script
+        def g:Func()
+            echo 'inside'
+        enddef
+        breakadd func g:Func
+        g:Func()
+    EOF
+    )

+---

+It keeps working for a legacy function, but remember to translate `s:` into `<SNR>123_`:

+    $ vim -Nu NONE -S <(cat <<'EOF' vim9script
+        fu Func()
+            echo 'inside'
+        endfu
+        exe 'breakadd func ' .. expand('<SID>') ..
+'Func'
+        Func()
+    EOF
+    )
+    ✔

+---

+What about `:profile`?

+##
+## Ideas to make Vim script less weird.
+### Mappings

+Mapping commands  could automatically add  `<sid>` in  front of a  function name when it can't be found in the global namespace, but can in the script-local one.

+---

+Mapping commands could interpret a bar as part of their argument.

+---

+A bar at the  start of a line could be parsed as  an automatic continuation line when it follows a mapping command.

+---

+A local mapping could use `<nowait>` by default.

+---

+Vim could stop writing an automatic range when `:` is pressed from a normal mode mapping.
+This forces us to constantly write `:<c-u>`.

+If the user wants a visual range, they should write it explicitly:

+    xnoremap <F3> :*call Func()<CR>
+                   ^

+    xnoremap <F3> :'<,'>call Func()<CR>
+                   ^---^

+If the range is implicit, it leads to unexpected results for new users.

+Although, it would be tricky to implement.
+Vim would  probably have  to automatically  add `<c-u>` after  a colon;  but how would it know which colons?
+Idea: a mapping installed from a Vim9 script could be run in the Vim9 context.
+And when a mapping is run in the Vim9 context, Vim would never automatically add a range.

+---

+Inline comments could be disallowed in mappings:

+    nno cd :echo 'foo'<cr> " some comment ^------------^
+                                 ✘

+    nno ci :echo 'bar'<cr> # some comment ^------------^
+                                 ✘

+Although, how Vim would know it's an inline comment?
+*I remember people having issues because of inline comments; find an example of such issues.*

+### Autocmds

+An augroup could clear itself automatically (especially useful for buffer-local autocmds):

+    augroup my_group
+        au!
+        au Event * " do sth
+    augroup END

+    →

+    augroup my_group
+        au Event * " do sth
+    augroup END

+### Misc

+Allow `'.'` as a shorthand for `col('.')` whenever a function argument expects a column number.

+---

+Allow `'.'` as a shorthand for  `line('.')` and `col('.')` regardless of whether the function can work on other buffers.
+For example, this doesn't work:

+    call prop_type_add('number', {'highlight': 'Constant'})
+    call prop_add('.', '.', {'length': 3, 'type': 'number'})
+                  ^------^
+                     ✘

+That's because `prop_add()`  can work on inactive buffers, where  the concept of "current" line or column doesn't make sense.
+Still, it would be nice if it worked.

+---

+Look for which functions:

+   - support `'.'` as a shorthand
+   - don't support `'.'` as a shorthand, but would benefit from it
+   - expect a `{row}` and/or `{col}` argument which describe *cells* positions

 ##
 ## ?